Willian199/flutter_ddi/README.md

     }
 ```

-### FlutterDDIWidget e FlutterDDIFutureWidget
+### FlutterDDIBuilder

-These two widgets handle dependency injection seamlessly.
-The `FlutterDDIWidget` handles dependency injection by wrapping a child widget and registering its module.
-Similarly, the `FlutterDDIFutureWidget` handles dependency injection by wrapping a future builder and registering its module asynchronously.
+The Widget `FlutterDDIBuilder` handles dependency injection by wrapping a builder and registering its module asynchronously.

 Example Usage: